IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklisation-notes.md

 mean number of nodes is 6.76.
 The total size of serialised types is 76242 bytes.

-The mean number of bytes in serialised types is 37.8.
-1446 types have serialised size <= 32.
-This is 72% of the types.
+The mean number of bytes in serialised types is 37.8, and 72% of the types (1446 types) have serialised size <= 32.
 The maximum serialised type size is 664.
 The minimum serialised size is 2, and 276 types are of this size; 158 have length 3, so 22% of the serialised types have length 2 or 3.

 #### MultiSigStateMachine
-The distribution of type sizes is shown in the two histograms below.
+The distribution of type sizes is shown in the two histograms below; again, the majority of the types are small.

 ![](./multisigsm-nodes.png)